 If the amount from line 14 of Form 8978 is a negative amount, treat it as a positive amount and add it to the total reported on line 2e.

 Line 4-Tax on the ESBT Portion of the Trust

-Use the ESBT Tax Worksheet ESBT Tax Worksheet, later, to figure the ESBT tax.
+Use the ESBT Tax Worksheet, above, to figure the ESBT tax.
 Enter the amount from line 17 of the ESBT Worksheet on line 4.